-Jennifer adds, “I made the most of my career in tax by just applying myself and doing what I enjoy.”
+Jennifer added that, “I made the most of my career in tax by just applying myself and doing what I enjoy.”

-Whilst she acknowledges that professionals may receive advice on what they “should be doing”, it might not always be the right path.
+Whilst she acknowledged that professionals may receive advice on what they “should be doing”, it might not always be the right path.

 Optimise your personal brand

-As important as passion and knowledge are, Jennifer shares some tips on developing a personal brand in the profession; that is, what you are known for.
+As important as passion and knowledge are, Jennifer shared some tips on developing a personal brand in the profession; that is, what you are known for.